Velvety Chicken Paprika Stew (Creamy, Rich & Smoky) — 1-Pot Comfort

 3. Sauté aromatics: In the same pot, add onions and garlic.
 Sauté until soft and translucent, about 5 minutes, stirring regularly to prevent burning.

 4. Toast the paprika: Lower the heat and sprinkle in sweet paprika and smoked paprika.
-Stir for 30 seconds to toast, releasing its fragrant oils.
+Stir for 30 seconds to toast and bloom the spices.

-5. Create the roux: Sprinkle the flour evenly and stir continuously for 2 minutes until the mixture is golden and slightly thickened.
+5. Create the roux: Sprinkle the flour evenly and stir continuously for 2 minutes until the mixture turns slightly golden and smells nutty.

 6. Add liquids and veggies: Gradually whisk in warm chicken stock to avoid lumps.
 Add carrots and bell pepper.
 Bring to a gentle simmer.

-8. Temper the sour cream: In a small bowl, whisk the sour cream with a few spoonfuls of hot stew liquid; then slowly stir this back into the pot to create a creamy base without curdling.
+8. Temper the sour cream: In a small bowl, whisk sour cream with a few spoonfuls of hot stew liquid.
+Slowly stir it back into the pot while whisking.

-9. Final simmer: Cook uncovered for another 10 minutes, stirring gently to thicken the stew and meld the flavors.
+9. Final simmer: Cook uncovered for another 10 minutes on a gentle heat, stirring occasionally until the sauce looks glossy and cohesive.

 10. Adjust seasoning and serve: Taste and adjust salt and pepper.
 Garnish with freshly chopped parsley before ladling into bowls.